Improve the Physical and Mental Health of Patients with COPD with Tai Chi

 By John M. de Castro, Ph.D.

 Chronic Obstructive Pulmonary Diseases (COPD) are progressive lung diseases that obstruct airflow.
 The two main types of COPD are chronic bronchitis and emphysema.
 COPD is very serious being the third leading cause of death in the United States, over 140,000 deaths per year and the number of people dying from COPD is growing.
 More than 11 million people have been diagnosed with COPD, but an estimated 24 million may have the disease without even knowing it.
 COPD causes serious long-term disability and early death.

-There is no cure for Chronic Obstructive Pulmonary Diseases (COPD).
+There is no cure for COPD.
 Treatments include lifestyle changes, medicine, bronchodilators, steroids, pulmonary rehabilitation, oxygen therapy, and surgery.
 They all attempt to relieve symptoms, slow the progress of the disease, improve exercise tolerance, prevent and treat complications, and improve overall health.
-Mindful Movement practices such Tai Chi and qigong are ancient Chinese practices involving mindfulness and gentle movements.
+Gentle mind-body exercise such as Yoga, Tai Chi and Qigong practices could improve COPD symptoms.
+Yoga has been shown to improve exercise tolerance and overall health and includes breathing exercises.
+Indeed, it has been shown that yoga practice improves the mental and physical health of patients with COPD.
+Mindful movement practices such Tai Chi and Qigong are ancient Chinese practices involving mindfulness and gentle movements.
 They are easy to learn, safe, and gentle.
-So, it may be appropriate for patients with COPD who lack the ability to engage in strenuous exercises to engage in these gentle practices.
+So, it may be appropriate for patients with COPD who lack the ability to engage in strenuous exercises to engage in these gentle mind-body practices.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch